systelab/systelab-components-wdio-test/TRACEABILITY.md

 ```
 ### Tracing specs at "describe" (suite) level

-With this approach, specs are directly set only at suite level, and they should be specified there with the `registerCovered()` method:
+With this approach, specs are directly set only at suite level, and they should be specified there with the `registerCoveredSpecs()` method:

 ```typescript
 describe('WDIO-TC-AT-SPECIFIC_TEST', () => {